-Program HO-5.1.1 (was Implemenation Measure HO-3.1.1 and HO-3.4.1)
+Program HO-5.1.1 (was Implemenation Measure HO-3.1.1 and HO-3.4.1 in 5th cycle)

-The City shall encourage and support plans that include extremely low, very low, and low income housing in R-2, R-3, C-1 and C-2 zones when located within a distance a person can reasonably walk to services (e.g., guarter mile) or an existing or new transit stop is within a quarter mile of the development.
+The City shall encourage and support plans that include extremely low, very low, and low income housing in R-2, R-3, C-1 and C-2 zones when located within a distance a person can reasonably walk to services (e.g., quarter mile) or an existing or new transit stop is within a quarter mile of the development.
 The term "encourage and support", as used herein, may include, but is not limited to:

-- Site identification; • - Local, state, and federal permit assistance. - Give priority to processing of affordable housing projects, taking the applications out of submittal sequence if necessary to receive an early hearing date; - Allow phasing of infrastructure whenever possible at time of project review; . - Facilitate the provision of public transportation services to serve residential areas, including services for people with handicaps and the installation of bus stops at safe and convenient locations;
+- Site identification; - Local, state, and federal permit assistance. - Give priority to processing of affordable housing projects, taking the applications out of submittal sequence if necessary to receive an early hearing date; - Allow phasing of infrastructure whenever possible at time of project review; - Facilitate the provision of public transportation services to serve residential areas, including services for people with handicaps and the installation of bus stops at safe and convenient locations; - Maintenance of relationships with funding and facilitating agencies and organizations; and - Any other action on the part of the City that will reduce development costs.

-- Maintenance of relationships with funding and facilitating agencies and organizations; and - Any other action on the part of the City that will reduce development costs.
+Administration: Planning Department, City Manager, and Planning Commission

-Administration: City Manager, Planning Commission Funding: General Fund Timing: As residential project applications are considered.
+Timing: As residential project applications are considered.